 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Infiniti QX80, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Infiniti QX80, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The 2017 Infiniti QX80 is a full-size SUV that includes three rows of seats for seven people.
 The base trim has a starting price of just under $64,000.
 When equipped with the 4WD system that's optimized for all-weather capabilities, the vehicle's price increases to nearly $67,000.
 Loaded with luxurious amenities, the Limited edition can be purchased for just over $84,000.